 The Capture Stage: UX Research Tools

-User Interviews is exactly what you’d expect: A tool that lets you conduct user interviews to discover what people want from your UX, what they like (or don’t) about your current user experience and what suggestions they have to make it better.
+User Interviews is exactly what you'd expect: A tool that lets you conduct user interviews to discover what people want from your UX, and what they like (or don't) about your current user experience.
+This is one of the best UX tools because you also have the opportunity to gain suggestions about how you can make your UX better.

-Airtable lets you easily schedule and manage user interviews, collect feedback, and then group user insights by common theme or keyword to help target critical concerns.
+With Airtable, you can quickly schedule and manage user interviews, collect feedback, and group user insights by common theme or keyword to help target critical concerns.
 Worth noting?
-Airtable offers a host of workflow and analytics functions beyond UX research, making it a great all-around tool for online businesses.
+Airtable offers many workflow and analytics functions beyond UX research, making it a great all-around tool for online businesses.
+Plus, it integrates with many of your other favorite tools, such as Google Drive, Asana, and Dropbox.

 Dscout comes with more than 100,000 potential research participants to recruit, and results are available in as little as 48 hours.
-This tool also prioritizes the value of unmoderated, one-to-one video research that lets your team see how users are interacting with your site or service in real time.
+This tool also prioritizes the value of unmoderated, one-to-one video research that lets your team see how users interact with your site or service in real-time.
 The result?
-You get a ground-floor view of where your site makes sense and where things aren’t working as intended.
+You get a ground-floor view of where your site makes sense and where things aren't working as intended.
+We also love that this tool offers a variety of resources you can use to make beginning easy.

-To learn about pricing, you’ll have to contact Dscout directly.
+Pricing: To learn about pricing, you must contact Dscout directly.

 The Creation Stage: UX Design Tools

-Lucidchart is a flowcharting tool that makes it easy to see how processes and features on your website are connected.
-The tool features drag-and-drop functionality along with real time collaboration and can also be connected to other services including GitHub, Salesforce, or Microsoft Office.
+Lucidchart is a flowcharting tool that makes it easy to see how processes and features on your website connect.
+One main highlight of this tool is its easy-to-use drag-and-drop functionality along with real-time collaboration.
+You can also connect Lucidchart to other popular services, including GitHub or Microsoft Office.
 And since the solution is cloud-based, there are no restrictions on when or where you can design your next functional flowchart.

-If you’re getting just started with UX design, you can edit three documents for free with Lucidchart or pay $7.95 for unlimited access.
+Pricing: If you're getting just started with UX design, you can edit three documents for free with Lucidchart or pay $7.95 for individual access.

-Omnigraffle is designed specifically for iOS and Mac services that makes it possible to create software and website mockups.
-While OS-agnostic tools are great for most design functions, there’s a case to be made for iOS-specific UX, especially if this application framework is your priority.
-Apple users have very high expectations for their user experience — Omnigraffle helps ensure you’re getting it right the first time.
+Omnigraffle is designed specifically for iOS and Mac services that make it possible to create software and website mockups.
+While OS-agnostic tools are great for most design functions, there's a case to be made for iOS-specific UX, especially if this application framework is your priority.
+Apple users have very high expectations for their user experience — Omnigraffle helps ensure you're getting it right the first time.
+One highlight is how Mac, iPhone, and iPad share the same stencils, so you can work on your diagram anywhere.

 8. Adobe XD

-Adobe XD is a wireframing tool for both MacOS and WIndows devices.
+Adobe XD is a wireframing tool for both MacOS and Windows devices.
 It lets you create website wireframes, mockups, and prototypes in the same design file and comes with a minimalist interface that helps streamline the UX design process.
+There are plenty of tutorials available to help you get a better understanding of how to work with this tool.

-Adobe’s starter plan is free and comes with 2GB of storage and one sharable prototype.
-For $9.99 per month you can design and share unlimited prototypes with 100GB of cloud storage space.
+Pricing: Adobe's starter plan is free and comes with 2GB of storage and one sharable prototype.
+For $9.99 per month, you can design and share unlimited prototypes with 100GB of cloud storage space.

 Axure empowers prototyping and makes it easy for your teams to keep track of UX design workflows.
-This solution takes the opposite approach to Sketch with full-featured and high-fidelity designs along with functional testing and easy developer handoff once prototypes are built.
+This solution takes the opposite approach to Sketch with full-featured and high-fidelity designs, functional testing, and easy developer handoff once prototypes are built.
+Because Axure offers dynamic content, it allows for more realistic UX prototypes.
+You can also add working forms with drag-and-drop technology.

-Along with a free trial, Axure offers Pro, Team and Enterprise plans that include unlimited prototypes and reviews.
+Pricing: Along with a free trial, Axure offers Pro, Team, and Enterprise plans that include unlimited prototypes and reviews.
 The Team plan adds cloud hosting, while the Enterprise plan comes with a company domain for internal use.

 FlowMapp is all about sitemap design.
-Unlike some of the tools listed above that offer multiple functions in one package, FlowMapp focuses on creating a user journey that’s simple, streamlined, and effective.
-Right now, FlowMapp offers Sitemap, User Flow, Personas, and Customer Journey Map solutions — Wireframe tools will be offered in a later update.
+Unlike some of the tools listed above that offer multiple functions in one package, FlowMapp focuses on creating a user journey that's simple, streamlined, and effective.
+Right now, FlowMapp offers Sitemap, User Flow, Personas, and Customer Journey Map solutions.
+Flowmapp is also a worthwhile tool because it appeals to people in an array of roles — everyone from developers to copywriters to UX strategists and project managers can benefit from using this UX tool.

-Pricing for FlowMapp starts with a free tier that includes one active project and 100MB of space, while it’s Pro Tier comes in at $99 per year for 7 active projects and 12GB of space.
+Pricing: Pricing for FlowMapp starts with a free tier that includes one active project and 100MB of space, while its Pro Tier comes in at $18 per month.
+You can also opt for team ($54/month) or agency ($180/month).

 The Confirmation Stage: UX Testing Tools

-Crazy Egg also offers A/B testing but is better known for its heatmapping function: Using visual reports that show where users are clicking through and navigating to the most, you can target areas of your site that aren’t working as intended, then rerun heatmap tests to see if the changes were effective.
+Crazy Egg also offers A/B testing but is better known for its heat mapping function: Using visual reports that show where users are clicking through and navigating to the most, you can target areas of your site that aren't working as intended, then rerun heatmap tests to see if the changes were effective.
+This tool also features other techniques to determine how successful your website is, such as surveys and traffic analysis.

-Along with a 30-day free trial, Crazy Egg offers a host of plans from Basic to Enterprise.
-Their most popular Plus plan is $99 per month and covers 150,000 tracked pages, 75 snapshots, and 1,000 recordings each month.
+Pricing: Along with a 30-day free trial, Crazy Egg offers a host of plans from Basic to Enterprise.
+Their most popular Plus plan is $99 per month and covers 150,000 tracked pages, 75 snapshots, and 1,000 monthly recordings.
+However, you can get started for as little as $29/month once your trial is up.

 UX: Making it Great